tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: Relates an ValidationMethod to a Validation.
 - SubClass Of: forDataQualityNeed; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:forValidation ]
 - Comments: Use to link ValidationMethods to Validations.
 Describes the relationship between a ValidationMethod (solutions) and a Validation (needs).
-Paralell concepts are forAmendment, forMeasure, and forIssue.
+Parallel concepts are forAmendment, forMeasure, and forIssue.
 - View in: [term-list](../list/bdqffdq/index.md#forValidation)

 ********************